Shawn-Nichol/AndroidKotlinGuide/BackgroundTasks/Background Threads.md

 # Running Anroid tasks in background threads
 All android apps use a main thread to handle UI operations.
-Calling long-running operations form this main thread can lead to freezes and unrespponsiveness.
+Calling long-running operations from the main thread can lead to freezes and unrespponsiveness.
 For example, if your app makes a network request form the main thread, your app's UI is frozen until it receives the network response.
-You can create additional background threads to handle along-running operations while the amin thread continues to handle UI updates.
+You can create additional background threads to handle along-running operations while the main thread continues to handle UI updates.

-## Examples overview
-Based on the Guide to app architecture the examples in this topic make a nework requesst and return the result to the main thread, wher the app then might display that result on the screen.

-Specifically, the ViewModel calls the respository layer on the main thread  to trigger the network request.
-The repository alyer is in charge of moving the execution of the network requesst off the main thread and posting the result back to the main thread using a callback.

-## Creating multipel threads
+## Thread Pool, Creating Multiple threads
-A thread pool is amanged collection of threads that runs tasks in parallel from a queue.
-New taks are executed on existing thread as those threads become idle.
+A thread pool is a managed collection of threads that runs tasks in parallel from a queue.
+New task are executed on existing thread as those threads become idle.
 To send a task to a thread pool, use the executor service interface.
-Note that exector SErvice has nothign to do withs ervices., the android application component.
+Note that executor service has nothing to do with services.

-Creating threads ies expensive, so you should create a threa dpppol only once as your app initializes.
-Be sure to save the instanceof the Executorservice either in your application class or in a dependency injection container.
-The following example creates a thread ppol of four thread that we can use to run backgroun tasks.
+Creating threads is expensive, only create threads during app intitialization.
+Be sure to save the instance of the Executorservice either in your application class or in a dependency injection container.

+Thread pool that creates 4 threads.
 ```
 class MyApplication : Application() {
   val executorService: ExecutorSErvice = Executors.newFixedThreadPool(4)
 }
 ```

-There are other ways you can configure a thread ppol depending on expected workload.

-## Executing ain a backgorund thread
+## Executing on a backgorund thread
-Making a network request on the main thread causes the thread to wait, or block, until it receives a response.
-Since the thread is blocked, the OS cann't call onDraw(), and your app freezes, potenially leading to an applcaitoin not responding ANR dialog.
-Instead, let's run this operation on a backgroun thread.
+Making a network request on the main thread blocks the main thread until it receives a response.
+The OS can't call onDraw(), and the app freezes, potenially leading to an Applcaitoin Not Responding (ANR).

+How to run on a backbround thread.
 ```
 sealed class Result<out R> {
     data class Success<out T>(val data: T) : Result<T>()